HanWenfang/Restful-Service-Backend/README.md

 NotificationQueue is Dead!Cry!
-Because The HTTP Server FrameWork Says You Must Deal With http-request-response In The RequestHandle.
+Because The HTTP Server Framework Says You Must Deal With http-request-response In The RequestHandle.